15 October 2020

 You’ve got a friend in me!

-Here’s how it works: pen pal applicants will be paired with someone else of a similar age.
+Here’s how it works: Trust Letter applicants will be paired with someone else of a similar age.
 At first, letters will be sent to the Trust office, and from there they will be forwarded on to your pen pal’s home.
 We will provide posting dates, so everyone sends their letters - and receives them - around the same time.

-The pen pal scheme is open to anyone in recovery from cancer who is under the age of 18 whether they have been on a Trust trip yet or not.
-Parents or guardians must take part by making sure what is written and received is appropriate.
+Trust Letters is open to anyone in recovery from cancer whether they have been on a Trust trip yet or not.
+Parents or guardians must take part by making sure what is written and received is appropriate if senders and recipients are under 18.
 This is laid out when signing up to be a pen pal below.
 Agreeing to this Code of Conduct keeps everyone involved safe.